zachpino/digital-media-s18/week6/homework.md

-### Homework for 2/26
+### Homework for 3/5

 ---

-Begin constructing a container for your presentation content.
+Constructing a container for your presentation content.

 Things to include: